apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

  This will print the effective POM for this build configuration out to the console.
 Take note that profiles in the `settings.xml` takes higher priority than profiles in the POM.
 So the profile that has been applied here is `appserverConfig` not `appserverConfig-dev`.

- If you want to redirect the output from the plugin to a file called `effective-pom.xml`, use the command-line option `-Doutput\=effective-pom.xml`.
+ If you want to redirect the output from the plugin to a file called `effective-pom.xml`, use the command-line option `-Doutput=effective-pom.xml`.